SchokiCoder/gohui/README.md

 - `cd gohui`
 - _optionally: check out the [Makefile][Makefile] for customization (like setting up user install)_
 - `make install` (`sudo` or `doas` may needed)

+The install can be undone by that Makefile's `make remove`.
+`make purge` will additionally remove all config files.

 # Contributing